 While books about oppression, struggle, and suffering are of critical importance to read and discuss with children, so are books about Black joy and about the daily lives of Black children.
 I’ve curated a list of ten new (i.e., published in 2019 and 2020) texts that focus on Black people living life.
 Depending on who your students are, these books can serve as mirrors, windows, and/or sliding glass doors.

 The list of picture books that follows are mostly fiction.
 You can use them to help all students see Black children living life, being proud of who they are, and experiencing joy.
 In addition to sharing a synopsis of each book, I’ve included several craft moves you can teach students from each of these books so they can become beloved mentor texts in your writing workshop too.
-(All of the craft moves listed above are explained in the glossary of Craft Moves: Lesson Sets for Teaching Writing with Mentor Texts.)
+(All of the craft moves listed below are explained in the glossary of Craft Moves: Lesson Sets for Teaching Writing with Mentor Texts.)